kevinAlbs/c-bootstrap/investigations/openssl_and_boringssl/README.md

+# Example 4
+Q: Does passing --default-symver resolve the conflict in Example 2?
+    A:

+# Example 3
+Q: What does -fvisibility=hidden do?
+    A: Sets the default symbol visibility for all global declarations.
 # Example 2
 Q: What is the error when attempting to link to Tensorflow with BoringSSL and libmongoc with OpenSSL?
     A: When we try to use mongocxx driver to make a ssl call, we get this